I. Overview

 5. Thrust on Converge Identity and Data Security as an important area and put R&D focus on GenAI enabled signing workflows for Document intelligence and risk assessment and Voice and Mobile authentication for signing on the go.

 In line with our above strategy, the Company has implemented various technology tools for partners and end customers to consume our trust services and with aggressive retail focus has maintained leadership in the Indian trust service market.
-With the acquisition of Ikon Tech and Two95 International the companys revenue in US has improved considerably.
-The Companys operation in Europe is yet to take off.
-The company had earlier invested in a Data Center in Netherlands (Europe).
-With the growth of customer base in the USA the need for Data Center in USA is much more than the current need in Netherlands.
-In View of this the company has shifted the Data Center Equipments in Netherlands to USA and is in the process of creating Data Center in US without much of additional investment.
-The need for Data center in Europe will be looked into based on the growth in Europe.
-In line with the objective of enhancing solution offerings, the Company has planned to develop features based on Gen AI for product like emSigner, Remote Signing and EMCA.
-The year 2024-25 was a very successful year for the Companys international foray and Companys revenue from international market increased by 57.5% during the year.
+With the acquisition of Ikon Tech and Two95 International and recruitment of senior resources in the US the companys revenue in US has improved considerably over the last two years.
+With the growth of customer base in the USA, to cater its customers in US, the company has created Data Centers in New Jersey and Salt Lake City in USA.
+With the acquisition of Cryptas International Gmbh in Europe the Companys operations in Europe have considerably improved during 2025-26.
+As part of Cryptas acquisition the company has also got data center in Europe which is being used for European customers.
+In line with the objective of enhancing solution offerings, the Company has planned to develop features based on Gen AI for products like emSigner, Remote Signing and emCA/CertiNext.
+Further the company is developing a data and consent management platform and platform for identity management.
+The year 2025-26 was a very successful year for the Companys international foray and Companys revenue from international market increased by 38.7% during the year.
 The Company is expected to further strengthen the international markets in the coming years.
-The share of the existing customers in the total business of the Company is 78% in FY 2024-25.
+The share of the existing customers in the total business of the Company is 67% in FY 2025-26.

 V. R&D and Product Development

 The Company has been continuously doing R&D and over the last several years has come up with various solutions towards digital transformation and cyber security.
-During the year, the company has developed three Product viz PQC (Post Quantum Cryptography), FHE (Fully Homomorphic encryption) and Mobile PKI.
+During the year, the company has considerably enhanced all its products and has also started development of data and consent management platform and platform for identity management.
 The Companys R&D team of over 200+ people are continuously working towards these technologies so that the Company can offer a comprehensive solution to its customers.
 By its R&D, the company has created a one stop shop by combining its trust service layer and the enterprise solution layer so that both the layers complement each other.
-In upcoming Financial year company plan to develop GenerativeAI capabilities in our existing products by enabling ability of Natural Language instruction, model context protocol, LLM Application.
-Further by way of R&D the company proposes to enhance Remote Signing, emSigner, Certinext and develop Data Privacy Stack.
+In upcoming financial year company plan to develop GenerativeAI capabilities in our existing products by enabling ability of Natural Language instruction, model context protocol, LLM Application.
+Further by way of R&D the company proposes to enhance Remote Signing, emSigner, Certinext and develop Data Privacy and Identity management Stack.

 VI.
 Results of our Operations Financial Results